Prompts Without Evidence: How Neuroimaging Mentions Shift Clinical Vision-Language Model Predictions: Experiment

 \subsection{Experiments Results}

-Figure~\ref{fig:f1} reports the F1 scores across all models and input conditions on \textsc{OASIS-3} and \textsc{FOR2107}.
-Several models fail to exceed the random baseline threshold under the \textsc{text(arcf)} condition, most strikingly on \textsc{FOR2107} where \texttt{Ministral-3-3B} (0.064) and \texttt{Qwen2.5-VL-3B} (0.153) fall far below it, indicating that raw textual features alone are apparently insufficient for reliable diagnosis classification in these models.
+Figure~\ref{fig:f1} reports F1 across all models and conditions.
+Under the text-only baseline (C1), several smaller models fail to exceed the random baseline, most strikingly on \textsc{FOR2107} where \texttt{Ministral-3-3B} (0.064) and \texttt{Qwen2.5-VL-3B} (0.153) fall far below it.

-Larger models dominate under text-only conditions, with \texttt{Qwen2.5-VL-72B} achieving 0.786 and 0.849 F1 on \textsc{OASIS-3} and \textsc{FOR2107} respectively.
-This narrative inverts once multimodal context enters: smaller models respond most dramatically, with \texttt{Qwen2.5-VL-3B} and \texttt{Ministral-3-3B} gaining $+0.58$ and $+0.66$ F1 on \textsc{FOR2107}, while larger counterparts barely move.
-Larger models, already well-calibrated on tabular evidence, appear less susceptible to framing effects.
-The swap image condition confirms this directly: replacing the MRI plot with an unrelated image preserves the performance gain.
-Qualitative inspection further reveals that \emph{larger models also produce MRI-referencing justifications} despite stable F1, decoupling fabrication from the performance signal entirely.
+This pattern inverts once multimodal context enters: Figure~\ref{fig:f1} shows that smaller models gain the most, with \texttt{Qwen2.5-VL-3B} and \texttt{Ministral-3-3B} improving up to $+0.58$ and $+0.66$ F1 on \textsc{FOR2107}, while larger counterparts barely move.
+The swap-image condition (C5) shows that performance is largely preserved when the MRI plot is replaced by an unrelated image.
+From qualitative inspection, including neuroimaging context affects reasoning even when classification performance does not change: larger models produce MRI-referencing justifications under multimodal input despite stable F1.